AnyLog-co/documentation/adding data.md

 With the POST command, the data is mapped to a destination format.
 The mapping is determined by the topic which is provided in the headers as the value for the key _topic_.
 If a topic value is not provided, the default topic is used.
-The default topic is the first topic described in the command ```run mqtt client ... ```.
+The default topic is the first topic described in the command ```run msg client ... ```.
 Command Details are available in the [Subscribing to REST calls](using%20rest.md#subscribing-to-rest-calls) section.

 **MQTT Call**:

-In order to view the data sent via POST, the user needs to first specify the `run mqtt client` command.
+In order to view the data sent via POST, the user needs to first specify the `run msg client` command.
 The following example is correlated to the sample POST commands.
 ```
-<run mqtt client where broker=rest and port=!anylog_rest_port and user-agent=anylog and log=false and topic=(
+<run msg client where broker=rest and port=!anylog_rest_port and user-agent=anylog and log=false and topic=(
   name=new_data and
   dbms=bring [dbms] and
   table=bring [table] and